janezd/trubar/README.md

 pip install trubar`
 ```

-#### Orange-related peculiarities

-The tool was developed for Orange.
-The number of Orange-related things is small (perhaps just a root directory, as described below and which can be changed with an option, and this documentation?) and will be removed in the future if we consider the tool could be useful for other projects as well.

-The tool is expected to be run in Orange's root and will look for Python sources in directory Orange/widgets.
-Another root can be specified by adding option `-r` (`--root`).
-This "feature" will be removed at some later point.

 ### Why working on the source level?

 Python's f-strings cannot be translated using gettext or similar tools, because they translate a pattern, while f-strings are born interpolated, that is, with expressions already computed.